yijie-cheng/Simple-Chat-Room/README.md

 ## Quick Start
 To run the Simple Chat Room application, follow these steps:

-1. Install dependencies for the frontend:
+1. Install dependencies:
     ```shell
-    cd frontend
-    yarn
+    yarn build
     ```

-2. Install dependencies for the backend:
+2. Start the backend server:
     ```shell
-    cd ../backend
-    yarn
-    ```

-3. Start the backend server:
-    ```shell
-    cd ..
     yarn server
     ```

-4. In a new terminal, start the frontend application:
+3. In a new terminal, start the frontend application:
     ```shell
     yarn start
     ```